dialpad/dialtone-vue/components/emoji_picker/README.md

 Since the emojis have a skin tone modifier like '_tone1/2/3/4/5' in the name, this allows us to filter it.
 We will use this function to extract the emojis with only one skin tone modifier.

-From the emojisWithoutMultipleSinToneEmojis array (which we obtain after running our removeMultipleSkinToneEmojis function), we will get the emojis with only one skin tone modifier.
+From the emojisWithoutMultipleSkinToneEmojis array (which we obtain after running our removeMultipleSkinToneEmojis function), we will get the emojis with only one skin tone modifier.
 For this, we will re-use the filterEmojisBySkinTone to get only those with '_tone1'.